Emmacharleswilson/fab-fitness/README.md

 Keywords:
 ![Keywords](media/readme/keywords.png)

-- These keywords have been implimented on the home page under "Discover the new Collections" subheading with a shop now button below.
+- These keywords have been implemented on the home page under the "Discover the new Collections" subheading with a shop now button below.

 ---